tldr-pages/tldr/pages/common/aws-history.md

 # aws history

-> Commands to interact with the history of AWS CLI commands ran over time (the record of history of AWS CLI commands must be enabled).
+> Print the command-line history for AWS CLI commands (the record of history of AWS CLI commands must be enabled).
 > More information: <https://docs.aws.amazon.com/cli/latest/reference/history/>.

 - List commands history with command IDs: